Set up ads

 Combination report

-In the combination report, you can view the best performing ad combinations and assets for your responsive search ads.
+In the combination report, you can view the best performing ad combinations and assets for your Responsive Search ads.

-If you're using the new Microsoft Advertising navigation, from the navigation menu on the left, hover over Campaigns and select Ads & extensions > Ads.
+1. From the navigation menu on the left, hover over Campaigns and select Ads & extensions > Ads.

-2. Select View assets details below the appropriate responsive search ad.
+2. Select View assets details below the appropriate Responsive Search ad.

 3. Select Combinations.